Catesby Priory: History

 Robert de Esseby founded Catesby Priory in about 1175.
 He endowed it with Catesby parish church, land in the parish at Lower Catesby, Upper Catesby and Newbold, the chapelry of Hellidon, the parish of Canons Ashby and that of Basford, Nottinghamshire, and lands and other properties in each parish.
 In 1229 Henry III mandated Hugh de Neville to allow the prioress timber from the forest of Silverstone in the Royal park to build her church.

 In the 1230s Edmund of Abingdon, Archbishop of Canterbury, committed his sisters Margaret and Alice to be nuns at the priory.
 On his death in 1240 Edmund left to his elder sister Margaret his archiepiscopal pall and a silver tablet bearing a figure of Christ.
 Miracles were attributed to her brother's relics, and this contributed to his canonization in 1247.
 An altar in the priory church was dedicated to Edmund and became a place of pilgrimage.
 Margaret Rich was elected prioress in 1245 and served until her death in 1257.
 The contemporary chronicler Matthew Paris wrote that Margaret was "a woman of great holiness, through whose distinguished merits miracles have been made gloriously manifest".

 In 1267 William Maudit, 8th Earl of Warwick died and was buried in Westminster Abbey, but his heart was buried at Catesby Priory.
 In 1279 a Henry de Erdington granted Catesby priory the advowson of Yardley, which was then in Worcestershire.
 However, this was disputed and shortly afterwards Yardley church was granted to Merevale Abbey in Warwickshire.
+In 1268 there had apparently been a murder in the prior, the murderer being William de Ashby.
 By 1290–91 Catesby Priory held the park at Westbury, Buckinghamshire.
 The claim was disputed but the case was ruled in the priory's favour.

 Early in the 14th century there was building work at the priory.
 John Dalderby, Bishop of Lincoln, granted indulgences to benefactors who helped to rebuild the priory church in 1301 and to persons who helped to repave the cloister and priory house in 1312.
 In 1310 religious houses in Northamptonshire including Catesby were required to contribute food to one of Edward II's unsuccessful military campaigns against Scotland.
 However, from 1315 to 1322 the same king granted the priory a number of tax exemptions.

 In the early 15th century the priory was recorded as earning a large income from wool.
 Then in 1491 the prioress had about 60 people evicted and their 14 houses demolished in "Catesby", and had their land enclosed and converted from arable to sheep pasture.
 It is not clear whether the evictions were at Lower or Upper Catesby or at Newbold.
 In 1517–18 about 60 people were said to have been evicted from "Catesby", but again it is not clear where in the parish they had lived.